memfault/interrupt/_posts/2024-04-20-coroutines.md

  However, I've found out that direct interaction has one strong benefit.
  It is much easier to point the peripheral back to the `awaiter`, this way the peripheral might interact with the awaiter during the suspension - much stronger API.
-TODO: check that I can actually do that - that it is legal

 #### Computing coroutines

-One of the biggest advantages of threads over manual implementation of operation as steps is that some computations are painfull to be split into reasonable steps, let's take matrix multiplication as an example:
+One of the biggest advantages of threads over manual decomposition is that some computations are painfull to be split into reasonable steps, let's take matrix multiplication as an example:

 ```cpp
 void multiply_matrix(const matrix_t& A, const matrix_t& B, matrix_t& result){